HomeCampsIndianapolis Art Center Summer Camps

 Q&A with the Indianapolis Art Center Summer Art Camps:

-What makes Indianapolis Art Center Summer Art Camps unique?
+What makes Indy Art Center Summer Art Camps unique?

-Our camps and Teen Intensives are all taught by Teaching Artists.
-We offer camps onsite and online.
-Our art camps provide opportunities to work with various art mediums beyond just painting and drawing; there are camps in clay, wood, photography, printmaking, and glass.
+Our camps and Teen Institutes are all taught by Teaching Artists.
+We offer camps at 2 locations, the Indy Art Center in Broad Ripple and the NEW Fishers Art Center (opening in June).
+Our art camps provide opportunities to work with various art mediums beyond just painting and drawing; there are camps in clay, fibers, photography, printmaking, glass and more.

-The Indianapolis Art Center is located in the heart of Broad Ripple, where campers work in professional studios, visit the art galleries, and explore the ArtsPark, 9.5 acres with sculptures overlooking the White River.
-For families in the Fishers area, Fishers Parks is partnering with us again this summer to bring you a new set of art camps.
-The Hillside Art Center, on the near east side, will also be active with summer art camps.
+The Indy Art Center is located in the heart of Broad Ripple, where campers work in professional studios, visit the art galleries, and explore the ArtsPark, 9.5 acres with sculptures overlooking the White River.
+For families in the Fishers area, the NEW Fishers Art Center is set to open in June at the new Fishers Arts and Municipal Complex with brand new state of the art studios.

 IAC-Summer Camp-001